 Here's what you get when you study abroad with CEA in Bogotá:

 Experience a Colombian living environment with an independent twist when you sign up to live in CEA’s Casa de Bogotá.
 A homestay and apartment hybrid, this housing option enables you to have the best of both worlds.
-Like an apartment, you’ll reside in independent and private living quarters for the autonomy you desire.
+Like an apartment, you’ll reside in independent living quarters for the autonomy you desire.
 Like a homestay, you’ll enjoy the personalized experience of living with a Colombian host who prepares meals, cleans, and interacts with you to the level of your choosing.
 Casas are located close to transportation, restaurants, and shops.

 CEA students have the option of living in shared apartments while abroad.
 Located in the north of Bogotá, these apartments cater to independent, do-it-yourself-type students who want to experience the city just as the locals do.
 Apartments are conveniently located near local shops, restaurants, transportation, and services.
 Cook delicious Colombian meals with your roommate in your kitchen, explore the personality of the surrounding neighborhood, and make your new Colombian apartment a home.

 One of the benefits of studying abroad is the opportunity to explore your host country and surrounding destinations.
 Excursions are offered for all semester and year programs; you’ll receive a calendar of available excursions during orientation.
 Here are a few past excursions:

 Get out of the hustle and bustle of big city life for a daytrip to the Zipaquira Salt Cathedral.
 Just 30 miles to the north of Bogotá, Zipaquira is a historic pueblo, a town known for its vast cathedral 620 ft. below ground carved completely out of a salt mine.
 Explore the salt cathedral, learn about the history of the town and how the cathedral was built, do some souvenir shopping, and end the day with a typical Bogotaño lunch before heading back to the city.